The Miami-Dade HIV/AIDS Partnership

 This subcommittee of the Care and Treatment Committee reviews the Ryan White Prescription Drug Formulary and medical treatment guidelines for the Ryan White Part/MAI Program.

-Contact Marlen Meizoso for membership opportunities
+Contact Marlen Meizoso for more information.

-Click here for the Committee Membership Application
+Click here to complete the brief Committee Membership Application.

 Join the Community Coalition Roundtable!